-- (a) Preformed Elastomeric Joint Seal.
-This material shall be according to Section 1053.01. - (b) Preformed Pre-compressed, Silicone Coated, Self-Expanding Sealant System.
+(a) Preformed Pre-compressed, Silicone Coated, Self-Expanding Sealant System.
 This Sealant system shall be comprised of three components: 1) cellular polyurethane foam impregnated with hydrophobic 100% acrylic, water-based emulsion, factory coated with highway-grade, fuel resistant silicone; 2) field-applied epoxy adhesive primer, 3) field-injected silicone sealant bands.
 The preformed, pre-compressed silicone joint seal shall, as a minimum, be according to the following:

-- The joint seal shall be held in place by a non-sag, high modulus silicone adhesive. - The joint seal shall be compatible with the epoxy and header material. - The joint seal shall withstand the effects of vertical and lateral movements, skew movements and rotational movement without adhesive or cohesive failure. - The joint seal shall be designed so that, the material is capable of movement of +50%, -50% (100% total) of nominal material size. - The gland shall not contain any open, unsealed joints along its length in its final condition. - Changes in plane and direction shall be executed using factory fabricated 90 degree transition assemblies.
+- The joint seal shall be held in place by a non-sag, high modulus silicone adhesive. - The joint seal shall be compatible with the epoxy and header material. - The joint seal shall withstand the effects of vertical and lateral movements, skew movements and rotational movement without adhesive or cohesive failure. - The joint seal shall be designed so that, the material is capable of movement of +50%, -50% (100% total) of nominal material size.
+The gland shall not contain any open, unsealed joints along its length it its final condition. - Changes in plane and direction shall be executed using factory fabricated transition assemblies fabricated to the angle(s) specified on the plans.
 The transitions shall be watertight at the inside and outside corners through the full movement of the product. - The depth of the joint shall be recessed 3/4 in.
 (19 mm) below the riding surface throughout the normal limits of joint movement. - The joint seal shall be resistant to ultraviolet rays. - The joint seal shall be resistant to abrasion, oxidation, oils, gasoline, salt, and other materials that may be spilled on or applied to the surface. - The manufacturer shall certify that the joint composition shall be free of any waxes or wax compounds; asphalts or asphalt compounds.